Alumni and their Perspectives

 It’s early on a Thursday morning and Amanda Holden has already met with members of her team, grappled with at least one issue and is now sharing her time, experience and a story to inspire and inform the next generation with Science Speaks.

 The daughter of an engineer, with a strong aptitude in the sciences, Amanda was expected to pursue a Science degree, so when she announced the intention to take up a major in arts, her family was awestruck.
 Inspired by a grade 13 visual arts teacher, she was determined to explore the artistic hues of her creative potential.
 While the experience was interesting, it was also short-lived.
-Holden came quickly to realize that her chosen career path would be paved on a Science foundation while being complimented by the creativity developed in visual arts electives.
+Holden came quickly to realize that her chosen career path would be paved on a Science foundation while being

 The subsequent decision to focus on computer science was the result of an open and curious mind.
 Amanda experimented with different types of courses in physics, computer science, and math and discovered that she was challenged by the strategic thinking required to develop code – not any code, rather elegant and efficient programs; the type that would land her multiple job opportunities right out of school.